Decorrelation of a class of Gibbs particle processes and asymptotic properties of U-statistics: Disagreement percolation and moment decorrelation

 \section{Disagreement percolation and moment decorrelation}

-In the first subsection of this section we discuss some percolation properties of a Poisson particle process.
-In the remaining two subsections we fix an admissable Gibbs process and discuss disagreement percolation and prove decorrelation of moments in a subcritical regime.
+In the first subsection of this section we discuss some percolation properties of a Poisson process.
+In the remaining two subsections we fix an admissible Gibbs process and discuss disagreement percolation and prove decorrelation of moments in a subcritical regime.